joshuakto/obsidian-cardify/README.md

 	- Give an index for the created page based on the position of the separated contents.
 	- Extract comment from content to use as title for the created page
 - Create a folder to store the created markdown.
-- (to remove) Registers a global click event and output 'click' to the console.
+- Generate and insert an internal link to replace the current selection.
-- (to remove) Registers a global interval which logs 'setInterval' to the console.

 Planned functionalities
 - Switch for toggling function to automatically assign internal links.
 - List of regex arranged in order of priority to use as title of the created markdown.
+- Allow users to view instruction for using the plugin in a popup modal.
+- Allow users to see the preview for the cards to be generated from the active file.

 ## How to use
 1. Upon installation, a dice icon will be visible on the ribbon.